 Check our schedule to see when and where the next Year 1 and 2 courses are offered.

-They're scheduled every spring in Waterloo, bi-annually in Edmonton (rotating between Year 1 and 2), and according to demand in other locations like Northern Ontario.
+They're scheduled every spring in Waterloo, bi-annually in Edmonton (rotating between Year 1 and 2), and according to demand in other locations like Northern Ontario and Atlantic Canada.

 After completing Year 1 and Year 2, the next step is Year 3.
 It is a course for senior economic development professionals who want to refine leadership, collaboration and strategy skills and learn the latest trends in the field.